-In relation to transport, we work on air passengers’ rights as well as package travel law.
+In relation to transport, we work on air passengers’ rights and package travel law.
 The transport sector tops consumer complaints in the EU and so we aim to have passenger rights improved and better enforced.

-Besides our efforts to improve laws, their enforcement and redress when they are breached are also focal points of our work.
-National enforcement authorities need adequate powers to investigate and stop infringements, while they should cooperate among themselves to ensure coherent enforcement of consumer rights throughout the EU.
+Besides our efforts to improve laws, their enforcement and providing redress when they are breached are also focal points of our work.
+National enforcement authorities need adequate powers to investigate and stop infringements, while they should cooperate among themselves and with consumer associations to ensure coherent enforcement of consumer rights throughout the EU.